The Grape Horse Adventure, Barossa ValleyGo Back

 2019 departure dates:

-March 28 to April 1 – FIVE globetrotters booked
+March 28 to April 1 – ONLY ONE SADDLE SEAT LEFT!

 April 10 to 14

-April 26 to 30 **this tour runs over the famous ‘Vintage Festival’ so the itinerary will be adapted to include the festival program – FOUR globetrotters booked
+April 26 to 30 **this tour runs over the famous ‘Vintage Festival’ so the itinerary will be adapted to include the festival program – FIVE globetrotters booked

 *Special group charter tours available on request in June.